ekazaev/route-composer/README.md

 ## Contributing

-DeepLinkLibrary is in active development, and we welcome your contributions.
+RouteComposer is in active development, and we welcome your contributions.

 If you’d like to contribute to this repo, please read [the contribution guidelines](https://github.com/gilt/Cleanroom#contributing-to-the-cleanroom-project).

 ### License

-DeepLinkLibrary is distributed under [the MIT license](https://github.com/saksdirect/DeepLinkLibrary/blob/master/LICENSE).
+RouteComposer is distributed under [the MIT license](https://github.com/saksdirect/RouteComposer/blob/master/LICENSE).

-DeepLinkLibrary is provided for your use—free-of-charge—on an as-is basis.
+RouteComposer is provided for your use—free-of-charge—on an as-is basis.
 We make no guarantees, promises or apologies. *Caveat developer.*